 Then again, how is it, can you account for it, that we are so very anxious for one ordinance, and yet think so little of the other?
 Ah, it is said, you Baptists keep the dear children of God away from the table.
-No, they keep themselves away.
+Nay,-they keep themselves away.
 It may seem bad, but it would be a great deal worse the other way.
 I can stand before God with a clear conscience in keeping you back.
-I cannot stand before God with a clear conscience if I cast his commandment out, if I break willfully his order of things, if I put that out of place which he has put into place.
+I cannot stand before God with a clear conscience if I cast his commandment out, if I break wilfully his order of things, if I put that out of place which he hath put into place.
 He has given the command, and his word is quite enough for me.
-While I have been honored to be in public for more than forty years, I have never been suffered to move from his sovereign commands, and trust I never, never shall.
-There is one Scripture which I often wonder our non-Baptist friends do not drop under, "If you love me" how many times have not some of you said, "Lord, you know all things, you know that I love you;" what comes next? "keep my commandments."
+While I have been honoured to be in public for more than forty years, I have never been suffered to move from his sovereign commands, and trust I never, never shall.
+There is one Scripture which I often wonder our non-Baptist friends do not drop under,-"If ye love me"-how many times have not some of you said, "Lord, thou knowest all things, thou knowest that I love thee;"-what comes next?-"keep my commandments."
 No, I will not.
-But then you see he does not suffer his patience to wear out, or his love to wear out; he meets our non-Baptist friends at the table, and smiles upon them there; not because they have obeyed him, though, but in spite of their having disobeyed him; for I do not make the Lord's presence so conditional as that; still at the same time I like the Lord's own way.
+But then you see he does not suffer his patience to wear out, or his love to wear out;-he meets our non-Baptist friends at the table, and smiles upon them there; not because they have obeyed him, though, but in spite of their having disobeyed him;-for I do not make the Lord's presence so conditional as that; still at the same time I like the Lord's own way.